dispink/WASA-faciesXRF/README.md

     `submit.sh` `grid_r_lr.py` `grid_r_svc.py` `grid_r_rf.py`<br>
     `submit_2d.sh` `grid_2d.py` (including three algorithms already)
 1. Model's confidence level is explorated in `ML_element_18.ipynb`.
+1. `ML_element_19.ipynb` checks the optimal model's coefficient of the features in the decision function and the amount of detected critical sections in the whole dataset (92 cores).

 ## Paper preparation
 - `prepare_paper_01.ipynb`: polishing figures for the results of the first ML attempt.
 - `prepare_paper_02.ipynb`: polishing figures for the results of the second ML attempt (reclassifying labels)
+- `prepare_paper_03.ipynb`: polishing figures for the results based on the suggestions from co-authors.

+## How to apply our model
+We have a demo to show how to apply our developed model via Jupyter notebook.
+It's better for you to have basic skills about conda and Jupyter.
+If you are interested, please download the files from [Google drive](https://drive.google.com/file/d/1zIEfmiybB3VtQ1IcYEWBE2reEFJYGM-r/view?usp=sharing).
+The files are developed in the folder called "application".

+In order to run the application, please follow the steps below (should be able on MacOS, Windows 10, Linux):
+1. Unzip the files to your desired directory.
+1. Create a visual environment containing needed packages and relevant versions.
+Here we present the way via conda.
+To install conda please refer to its [documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+Navigate the directory having the files and execute the code in a terminal (Windows: Anaconda Powershell Promt):
+    ```
+    conda env create -f application_env.yml
+    ```
+1. Open the interface of JupyterLab by typing:
+    ```
+    jupyter-lab
+    ```
+1. Find `demo.ipynb` in the pop-up brower and open it.
+Follow the instructions and execute the steps inside to learn how to classify sediment facies from elemental data.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 If you're a newby student want to work on large geochemical and sedimentary dataset, you might find something interesting in this project.
 If you're a experienced data scientist, you might find immature way of analyzing in this project.
 After all, I'm willing to share my experience to you.